JustinWhite814/rgb-matchgame/README.md

 * Display a 'play again' button upon winning

 ## User Stories
-As a user I want to be able to test my knowledge of RGB As a user I want to win at any cost
+- As a user I want to be able to test my knowledge of RGB
+- As a user I want to win at any cost
-As a user I want to click on a color and see the screen change on win
+- As a user I want to click on a color and see the screen change on win

+## Technologies Used:
+* HTML
+* CSS
+* JavaScript
+* jQuery

 ## Stretch Goals
 - Add even harder mode that uses 9 blocks